MirrorBoys/TheMirror/docs/installationRPI.md

 sudo apt install python3 -y
 ```

-To make it possible to install and use python libaries install pip3 and venv
+To make it possible to install and use Python libaries install pip3 and venv
 ```
 sudo apt install python3-pip python3-venv
 ```